Donovan Deegan: And how, praytell, did you deduce all that?

 If the potential for conflict is visible, then it will never be passed over.

 Does everything look conflict-free?
 Not so fast.
 Something new and unpleasant must be introduced out of the blue.
-This is why happy couples tend not to last (unless writers can find good conflict without breaking them up).
+This is why happy couples tend not to last until the very end of the story, unless writers can find good conflict without breaking them up.

 Essentially, when the writers run out of drama, they must invent ways to force drama into undramatic situations.
 When handled poorly, this leads to unusual, irrational, or highly improbable scenarios which only exist for the sake of prolonging the conflict.

 To determine if a trope is a product of the Rule of Drama, ask yourself: If this trope weren't used, would this much crap even be happening?

 Compare Acceptable Breaks from Reality (video games following what makes them fun instead of realistic).

 Tropes That Quickly Come To Mind For Their Roots In This Rule, But Honestly, 90% Of All Tropes Might Fit Here: